 The University is registered in the Australian University category in the National Register of Higher Education Providers, meaning USC complies with the Higher Education Standards for Australian universities, made under Australia’s Tertiary Education Quality and Standards Agency Act 2011.

-USC is one of Australia’s fastest growing universities, serving the Sunshine Coast and extended region from north Brisbane to the Fraser Coast.
-The University opened in 1996 with 500 students.
-It was the first greenfield public university to be established nationally since the early 1970s.
+USC is one of Australia’s fastest growing universities, serving an extensive region from Moreton Bay to the Fraser Coast.
+When the University opened its first campus on the Sunshine Coast in 1996 with 500 students, it was the first greenfield public university to be established nationally since the early 1970s.

 - Business, IT and tourism